Steve-OH/another-approach-to-state/README.md

 # another-approach-to-state
-An approach for managing inter-component state interactions by moving state out of the components
+An approach for managing inter-component state interactions in cycle.js by moving state out of the components.

 You will need to have [Node.js](https://nodejs.org) installed to run this code.